PsychicSnailStudios/metronome/README.md

 ### ToDo
 * get a proper name XD
-* save settings and config to system
 * add custom song support
-* add custom song builder
 * add custom sounds support
 * add more time signatures
+* update UI to look better on desktop and phone
 * deploy to Windows and Mac